smplLemon/arc-01-my_mastermind/README.md

   # Welcome to arc-01-my_mastermind
-    ***

  ## Installation
+Compiling the program: Use the provided Makefile to compile the program.
+Simply run the "make" command in the terminal.
+The Makefile should handle the compilation process and create an executable for "my_mastermind".

- To compile the program, use the provided Makefile and ensure the code is compiled with the flags -Wall -Wextra -Werror.
+   To compile the program, use the provided Makefile and ensure the code is compiled with the flags -Wall -Wextra -std=c11.

- ## Usage
- Execute the program my_mastermind with the appropriate parameters and follow the prompts to input guesses for the secret code.
  ## Task
   Implement the "mastermind.c" file that contains the game logic.
 This includes functions such as generating a secret code, counting well-placed and misplaced parts, and other auxiliary functions that you will need.
+ ## Usage
+  Continue entering guesses until you either guess the secret code correctly or exhaust the specified number of attempts.

+  Execute the program my_mastermind with the appropriate parameters and follow the prompts to input guesses for the secret code.

  ## Description